SeanKilleen/BeABetterMan.online/behaviors/women-arent-prevented-from-tech.md

 * There is still a pay gap of ~29% for women in the U.S. tech industry.
 * The industry as a whole is not known for having policies that allow women to stay in the workforce, such as competitive child care or maternity leave policies.

-## It's not just the system.
-It's also about personal experience.
+## It's not just the system; it's also about personal experience

 But beyond these systemic concerns -- which are real -- if you follow any of the many well-known, trusted women in tech[^2], you will eventually hear a story (or many) about: